 Data is hosted behind a firewall and accessed directly by the server, not via a public URL;

 All connections to and from the server encrypted with HTTPS;

 Any cove.tool employee accessing the data must use two-factor authentication (2FA) and use HTTPS/SSL;

 Users can only access the data belonging to their firm

 Users are required to verify their email address and all passwords are encrypted

 Best practices such as Cross Site Scripting and Request Forgery prevention and SQL injection prevention are in place to prevent unauthorized access to the application/data

 Limited user, business, and project data is collected - see the full list here

-The cove.tool team has signed an NDA that covers user data.
+The cove.tool team has signed a Non-Disclosure Agreement (NDA) that covers user data.
 Each company in our platform has their data encrypted and siloed and there is no sharing of data between companies.

 Even when we use machine learning on a cost optimization, we are only strictly analyzing options within that specific project and we do not reference other projects even from the same firm.
 This is due to the fact that many of our customers are also government contractors in the US, Canada, and UK.
 For specific national security requirements, we can verify where the data on a project is stored to comply with any audits.